Neutral density: Spatial dependence

-Algorithm for the computation of neutral surfaces using
+Algorithm for the computation of neutral surfaces using neutral density

-Jackett and McDougall constructed the variable $\gamma^n\,$ using the data in the “Levitus dataset”.
+Jackett and McDougall constructed the variable $\gamma^n\,$ using the data in the "Levitus dataset".

 As this dataset consists of measurements of S and T at 33 standard depth levels at a 1° resolution, the solution of ((2)) for such a large dataset would be computationally very expensive.
 Therefore, they sub-sampled the data of the original dataset onto a 4°x4° grid and solved ((2)) on the nodes of this grid.

 The authors suggested to solve this system by using a combination of the method of characteristics in nearly 85% of the ocean (the characteristic surfaces of ((2)) are neutral surfaces along which $\gamma^n\,$ is constant) and the finite differences method in the remaining 15%.

 The output of these calculations is a global dataset labeled with values of $\gamma^n\,$.

 The field of $\gamma^n\,$ values resulting from the solution of the differential system ((2)) satisfies ((2)) an order of magnitude better (on average) than the present instrumentation error in density.

 The labeled dataset is then used to assign $\gamma^n\,$ values to any arbitrary hydrographic data at new locations, where values are measured as a function of depth by interpolation to the four closest points in the Levitus atlas.

-Practical computation of
+Practical computation of neutral density

 The formation of neutral density surfaces from a given hydrographic observation requires only a call to a computational code that contains the algorithm developed by Jackett and McDougall.

 The Neutral Density code comes as a package of Matlab or as a Fortran routine.
 It enables the user to fit neutral density surfaces to arbitrary hydrographic data and just 2 MBytes of storage are required to obtain an accurately pre-labelled world ocean.

 Then, the code permits to interpolate the labeled data in terms of spatial location and hydrography.
 By taking a weighted average of the four closest casts from the labeled data set, it enables to assign $\gamma^n\,$ values to any arbitrary hydrographic data.

 Another function provided in the code, given a vertical profile of labeled data and $\gamma^n\,$ surfaces, finds the positions of the specified $\gamma^n\,$ surfaces within the water column, together with error bars.